 With that done it can now be stuck inside the box as shown below.

 As with the box base, we will now repeat the process for the box lid only this time the side measurements will be different.
 As mentioned at the start of this tutorial the full height of the box shown will be 40mm.
 The box base is all ready 30mm the lid height for the box will be 10mm.
 Note: There will be no insert required for the lid as the insert lip has already been formed.

-Again I will first start shaping my side using a pencil before carefully attaching it to a third heart template that was prepared earlier.
-Once the side is roughly shaped it can be stuck to the heart template.
+Again, I will first start shaping my side using a pencil before carefully attaching it to a third heart template that was prepared earlier.
+Once the side's roughly shaped it can then be stuck to the heart template.
 Use the same method used for the base.

 Decorating the heart shaped box.